phonix-db/phonon_e3nn/DATA/README.md

-# Description of each column in data_appd.csv
+# Description of each column in data_all.csv

 | Column | Description |
 |--------|-------------|